 Vulnerability Statistics Report

-The 2023 vulnerability statistics report is our 8th edition and provides a statistical model of the most common weaknesses faced by organizations across the globe to enable data-driven decisions for managing risks and exposures more effectively.
+The 2023 Vulnerability Statistics Report is our 8th edition.
+It provides a statistical model of the most common weaknesses faced by organizations worldwide, enabling data-driven decisions to manage risks and exposures more effectively.

 2023 Vulnerability Statistics Report

 This year’s report delves into Risk Density, Mean Time to Remediate (MTTR) critical vulnerabilities, and the convergence of vulnerability management and penetration testing output.
 The report outlines the importance of visibility in controlling risks, as well as the need for patching and maintenance in protecting against known exploitables.

 Additionally, the report emphasizes the importance of Risk Based Vulnerability Management, taking into account asset criticality to prioritize risks, and the difference between compliance and security.
 Finally, the report provides insight into the most common vulnerabilities in the web application, API, and Device/Host layers and how to prioritize them for remediation.